 \subsection{Our Work}

-\mypara{Backdoor Vulnerabilities in PEFT-based Adapters} Due to the lack of awareness in the current community about the dangers that PEFT-based adapters can be used to propagate backdoor attacks, we conduct the first comprehensive analysis of the security vulnerabilities of PEFT-based adapters across different attacking scenarios.
-Specifically, we consider a variety of generation task datasets, including classification analysis (IMDB~\cite{IMDB} and AG News~\cite{AG_news}), question answering (SQuAD~\cite{rajpurkar2016squad}), and instruction-following (\textit{toxic-backdoors-alpaca}~\cite{toxic_backdoors_alpaca} and \textit{toxic-backdoors-hard}~\cite{toxic_backdoors_hard}).
+\mypara{Backdoor Vulnerabilities in PEFT-based Adapters} Due to the lack of awareness in the current community about the dangers that PEFT-based adapters can be used to propagate backdoor attacks, we conduct the first comprehensive analysis of the security vulnerabilities of PEFT-based adapters across different attack scenarios.
+Specifically, we consider a variety of datasets for generation tasks, including sentiment classification (IMDB~\cite{IMDB} and AG News~\cite{AG_news}), question answering (SQuAD~\cite{rajpurkar2016squad}), and instruction-following (\textit{toxic-backdoors-alpaca}~\cite{toxic_backdoors_alpaca} and \textit{toxic-backdoors-hard}~\cite{toxic_backdoors_hard}).
 In addition, for comprehensive evaluation, we consider different textual backdoor attacks (InsertSent~\cite{InsertSent}, RIPPLES~\cite{RIPPLES}, Syntactic~\cite{Syntactic}, and StyleBkd~\cite{StyleBkd}), various PEFT methods (LoRA~\cite{LoRA}, QLoRA~\cite{QLoRA}, DoRA~\cite{DoRA}, LoRA+~\cite{LoRA+}, and AdaLoRA~\cite{AdaLoRA}).
-Furthermore, we consider different types of base LLMs~\cite{touvron2023llama, metallama3, bai2023qwen,du-etal-2022-glm,liu2019roberta} and different training settings of PEFT, including the ranks of adapters and the target projection matrices.
+Furthermore, we consider different types of base LLMs~\cite{touvron2023llama, metallama3, bai2023qwen,du-etal-2022-glm,liu2019roberta} and different training settings of PEFT, including adapter ranks and target projection matrices.
 Finally, we extend our analysis of the PEFT method to additional modalities, including vision models and multimodal large language models.

-\mypara{Backdoored Adapter Detection Benchmark} To fill the gap of lacking a systematic benchmark in the domain of backdoor detection for PEFT-tuned LLMs, we construct a comprehensive dataset namely \Dataset.\footnote{We will open-source this dataset to advance research in this field.} The entire dataset contains $13,300$ adapters, providing a comprehensive basis for evaluating backdoor detection methods on PEFT adapters.
+\mypara{Backdoored Adapter Detection Benchmark} To address the lack of a systematic benchmark in the domain of backdoor detection for PEFT-tuned LLMs, we construct a comprehensive dataset namely \Dataset.
+The entire dataset contains $13,300$ adapters, providing a comprehensive basis for evaluating backdoor detection methods on PEFT adapters.

 \mypara{Backdoor Detection Framework} In order to efficiently identify the backdoored adapters, we propose \Method, the first framework specifically designed to detect backdoors within the PEFT-based adapters of LLMs.
 For instance, \Method transforms the adapters' weights through \textit{Feature Transformation} (refer to \Cref{Transformation}) and uses them as inputs to train a meta classifier to distinguish between benign and backdoored adapters.
 Notably, the advantages of \Method include not requiring additional input data or merging adapters back into the original LLMs for inference.
 Meanwhile, \Method can achieve high detection performance in a zero-shot manner.